Nebula (character): Asgardians of the Galaxy

-Seeing no real way out the undaunted Nebula would partake of the witches' challenge and set foot within the Quarry herself.
-Coming out of her own desired fulfillment she would emerge from the petrification effect now capable of surviving the airless environment of the elderly watchers abode.
-Eager to vacate the premise Nebula is dismayed to find that Thanos has been long dead in her absence, by the hand of her hated sibling Gamorra no less.
-But the Cosmic Coven also inform her that there is another way for her acquire that which she truly desires, assuming she follows in the footsteps of her rival in getting it.
+While trapped in the witches' domain, Nebula partakes in the witches' challenge and sets foot within the Quarry herself.
+Coming out of her own desired fulfillment, she would emerge from the petrification effect now capable of surviving the airless environment of the elderly watchers abode.
+Eager to vacate the premise, Nebula is dismayed to find that Gamora has killed Thanos in her absence.
+The Cosmic Coven informs her that there is another way for her acquire that which she truly desires, assuming she follows in the footsteps of her rival in getting it.
 Following the Three-as-One's advice, Nebula sets out to capture a dwarven enclave to coerce one of their master blacksmiths into both making for her a mighty cleaver through which she can shorten distances across the universe and refurbish an artifact of biblical proportions through which she can regain her title as deadliest woman in the galaxy.